koalba/Simform-Copycat/README.md

 # Simform-Copycat
-Copycat of simform.com, made with HTML, SCSS and JQuery
+WIP - Copycat of simform.com, made with HTML, SCSS and JQuery